mshvarts/Social-Game/README.md

         make

-## Running the Example Chat Client and Chat Server
+## Running the Example Social Game Client and Social Game Server

-First run the chat server on an unused port of the server machine.
+First run the Social Game server on an unused port of the server machine.
 The server also takes an HTML file that it will server to standard http requests for `index.html`.